carpentries-incubator/docker-introduction/_episodes/01-introduction.md

 scientific software -- which ultimately, hinders reliability and reproducibility.

 But now, think about what a container is - a self-contained, complete, separate computer file system.
-What if you put your scientific software tools into a container?
+What advantages are there if you put your scientific software tools into containers?

 This solves several of our problems:

-- There is a clear record of what software and software dependencies were used, from bottom to top.
+- documentation: there is a clear record of what software and software dependencies were used, from bottom to top.
-- The container can be used on any computer that has Docker installed -- it doesn't matter whether the computer is Mac, Windows or Linux-based.
+- portability: the container can be used on any computer that has Docker installed -- it doesn't matter whether the computer is Mac, Windows or Linux-based.
-- The container ensures that you can use the exact same software and environment on your computer and on other resources (like a large-scale computing cluster).
+- reproducibility: you can use the exact same software and environment on your computer and on other resources (like a large-scale computing cluster).
+- configurability: containers can be sized to take advantage of more resources (memory, CPU, etc.) on large systems (clusters) or less, depending on the circumstances.

 The rest of this workshop will show you how to download and run pre-existing containers on your own computer, and how to create and share your own containers.